 “Oh,” she said, suddenly doleful.
 “Sounds like she’s still our little introvert, isn’t she?
 You know what?
 It’s going to be fine.
 You shouldn’t worry.
 A lot of kids grow out of it.”

-That’s when I had to suddenly use every ounce of maturity I had to excuse myself politely with my coffee and leave.
+That’s when I had to suddenly use every ounce of maturity I had to excuse myself politely.
 It wasn’t just that her tone was condescending and offensive.
 It was that it was laced with the arsenic glaze of “Thank God my kid isn’t like your kid.”

 Thanks for that, but I like my kid just fine, fuck you very much.

-When I was a teenager, it took me a little while to come out of what I perceived at the time as my “shell.”
+I was also an introverted teen.
+It took me a while to come out of what I perceived at the time as my “shell.”
 I was shy, awkward and pretty unsocialized.
 (And, as it turned out, deeply, deeply closeted.
 But that’s a whole other bunch of blog posts.)
 I never stopped being weird in my own ways, but I did discover a few social skills and ended up making valuable friends, many of whom are still in my life today.
-I tapped into some dormant extrovert traits around my junior year, I think.
+I tapped into some dormant extrovert traits around my junior year.
 I discovered confidence through my school’s fine arts programs, learned the fine art of partying from my more rebellious friends, and found ways to connect with people from different social circles.
 As a result, I have deeply fond memories of high school.

-This is good because while my high school experience was about friends, school activities, and sneaking out to late-night parties, my daughter’s is not.
+This is good because while my high school experience was about friends, school activities, and sneaking out to late-night parties, my teen daughter is not.

-She just started her senior year of high school, and her experience has been different.
+Her high school experience has been different.
 She has a couple of friends, but very rarely does she have anyone over after school to study or hang out.
 She’s involved in a couple of afterschool activities, but nothing that has enlarged her social sphere.
 She doesn’t party.
 She spends most weekends at home with us and seems content with that.
 She’s a straight-laced, good kid.

 Neither she nor I need a Myers-Briggs test to tell us that.
 I see it in her behavior, and I recently came to appreciate it more than I used to.